nprapps/nprapps.github.com/_posts/2018-08-28-graphics-editor-contract.markdown

 ---
 layout: post
-title: "We're Looking For A Graphics Editor (Contract)"
+title: "We're Looking For A News Apps Designer (Contract)"
-description: "NPR Visuals is looking for a graphics editor to join our team in Washington, D.C."
+description: "NPR Visuals is looking for a news apps designer to join our team in Washington, D.C."
 author: Constance Miller
 email: nprapps@npr.org
 twitter: nprviz
 ---

-NPR Visuals is looking for a graphics editor to join our team in Washington, D.C., on a contract basis.
+NPR Visuals is looking for a news apps designer to join our team in Washington, D.C., on a contract basis.
 The length of the contract term is flexible — ideally starting as soon as possible and going through the end of 2018.
 We prefer a candidate who will work in our Washington, D.C., office, but we will consider remote work arrangements. **Apply by Friday, Sept.
 14.**

 ----------